 Newly-elected Lankan President to visit India on Nov 29: Jaishankar

 Newly-elected Sri Lankan President Gotabaya Rajapaksa will travel to India on November 29 at the invitation of Prime Minister Narendra Modi, External Affairs Minister S Jaishankar said on Tuesday.
-Jaishankar made the announcement after meeting Rajapaksa, who was sworn in as the country's new President on Monday.
+He made the announcement after meeting Rajapaksa on his first day in office after being sworn in as the country's new President on Monday.
+This is likely to be Rajapaksa's first official visit abroad after assuming office.

+Jaishankar, who arrived here on an unannounced two-day visit, said President Rajapaksa has accepted Prime Minister Modi's invitation to visit India on November 29.
+He became the first foreign dignitary to call on President Rajapaksa.
+Sri Lankan officials said the Indian minister carried a letter of personal congratulations to Rajapaksa from Prime Minister Modi and the invitation to visit India.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)